zemanlx/tfpress/README.md

 ## Prerequisites

-- Installed `terraform` version `0.12.0` of higher.
+- Installed `terraform` version `0.12.0` or higher.
 See installation [instructions](https://learn.hashicorp.com/terraform/getting-started/install.html).
 - Installed and initialized [Google Cloud SDK](https://cloud.google.com/sdk/) for a project that will be used for deployment.

 ## Setup